rovangju/cloud-platform/.github/ISSUE_TEMPLATE/cloud-platform-story-template.md

 - [ ] must compile
 - [ ] must pass tests
 - [ ] must address all the steps of user journey
+- [ ] must have documentation added or updated

 ## Reference